2021 National Agriculture in the Classroom Conference Scholarship presented by Lancaster County Farm Bureau - due 2/12

 Nebraska Farm Bureau Foundation Field Trip Grant

-Field trips introduce students to farms and ranches.
-Through this grant, classrooms receive funding for entry fees and/or to travel to a working farm or ranch to view what modern-day agriculture.
+Through this grant, classrooms receive funding for entry fees and/or transportation fees to travel to a working farm or ranch to view modern-day agriculture.
 The application will remain open until all funding is awarded.

 - Field trips are required to depict modern agriculture.
-Grant funds cannot be used to visit historical farms.
+Grant funds cannot be used to visit educational farms or historical farms.

 - Field trips must be approved by Nebraska Farm Bureau Foundation.

-- Field Trips are limited to one day and need to be completed by June 1.
+- Field trips are limited to one day.

 - Classrooms are allowed a maximum of $700, and only the cost of transportation and entry fees will be covered.